Internship and establishment of the official

 Leave to prepare for or admit to a competition

-You can apply for unpaid leave if you are admitted:
+You can apply for unpaid leave if you are admitted to:

-- To a cycle preparatory to a competition for admission to the civil service, to the international civil service, to a post as an official of parliamentary assemblies, a magistrate of the judicial order or a military officer
+• A preparatory cycle for a competition for admission to the civil service, to the international civil service, to a post as an official of parliamentary assemblies, a magistrate of the judicial order or a member of the military

-- Or in a training institution through which the recruitment of civil servants, magistrates of the judicial order and military personnel takes place
+• Or in a training institution through which the recruitment of civil servants, magistrates of the judicial order and military personnel is carried out

-- Or to a competition for admission to the civil service, to the international civil service, to a post as an official of the parliamentary assemblies, as a magistrate of the judicial order or as a member of the military
+• Or to a competition for admission to the civil service, to the international civil service, to employment as an official of parliamentary assemblies, as a magistrate of the judicial order or as a member of the military

-The leave ends at the end of the probationary period, school or preparatory cycle for the accomplishment of which you were granted the leave.
+The leave ends at the end of the internship, school or preparatory cycle for the accomplishment of which the leave was granted to you.

-You cannot take more than one leave at the same time for these reasons.
+You cannot take more than one leave at the same time for these different reasons.

-Annual leave has no effect on the length of your internship.
+Annual leave has no effect on the duration of your internship.

-If you have been granted parental leave, the end date of your probationary period shall be postponed by a number of working days equal to the number of days and, where applicable, half-days of parental leave used.
+If you have been granted parental leave, the end date of your probationary period is postponed by a number of working days equal to the number of days and, possibly, half-days of parental leave used.

-The same applies if you have been on family solidarity leave or a caregiver's leave.
+The same applies if you have taken family solidarity leave or caregiver leave.

-The total duration of paid leave of any kind from which you have benefited other than annual leave is taken into account as probationary time only for one 10e the duration of the internship.
-If the total duration of such paid leave exceeds 10e the duration of your internship, your internship is extended by the same amount.
+The total duration of paid leave of any kind from which you have benefited other than annual leave is only taken into account as probationary time for one 10e the duration of the internship.
+If the total duration of such paid leave exceeds 10e depending on the duration of your internship, your internship will be extended accordingly.

-However, if you have been granted maternity or adoption leave, 3 days' leave for the birth or arrival of a child placed for adoption or paternity and childcare leave, your tenure takes effect on the date of the end of the statutory duration of the probationary period, excluding the extension due to your leave.
+However, your full tenure takes effect on the date of the end of the statutory duration of the probationary period, excluding the extension due to your leave if you have benefited from:

 Example :

-You are appointed as an intern for one year of 1er June to May 31 of the following year and you receive a maternity leave of 112 days during your internship.
-Your internship is extended by 76 days (112 - 36 days – one 10e of one year).
-The decision of tenure will only take place from August 16 given the extension of your internship but will take effect on June 1.
+You are appointed as an intern for one year from 1er June to 31 May of the following year and you will receive a maternity leave of 112 days and an additional birth leave of 30 days during your internship.
+Your internship is extended by 106 days (142 - 36 days – one 10e of one year).
+The decision of tenure only takes place from September 15th taking into account the extension of your internship but takes effect on 1er June.

 If your probationary period is interrupted for at least 3 years due to successive holidays of any kind, other than annual leave, you must resume your entire probationary period at the end of your last leave.

-If your internship is interrupted for less than 3 years, you may not be admitted to the full term until you have completed the additional period of internship necessary to reach the normal duration of the internship provided for by the particular status of your body.
+If your internship is interrupted for less than 3 years, you may not be admitted to the permanent position until you have completed the additional internship period necessary to reach the normal duration of the internship provided for by the particular status of your body.

-At the end of your probationary period, if your employing institution considers that you have demonstrated the professional skills required to perform the duties corresponding to your grade, you are tenured.
+At the end of your probationary period, if your employer institution determines that you have demonstrated the professional skills required to perform the duties corresponding to your grade, you are tenured.

 Répondez aux questions successives et les réponses s’afficheront automatiquement